Caterpillar Inc.: Expansion in developing markets

+In May 2022, production at the Tosno plant was stopped.
+In November 2023, an agreement was reached on the sale of Caterpillar assets to the Russian company PSK - New Solutions, founded by people from Sberbank.
+Experts believe that the resumption of Caterpillar production is unlikely and the plant will be repurposed.

-The $125M Caterpillar Suzhou, People's Republic of China facility, manufactures medium-wheel loaders and motor graders, primarily for the Asian market.
+The $125 million Caterpillar Suzhou, People's Republic of China facility, manufactures medium-wheel loaders and motor graders, primarily for the Asian market.
 The first machine was scheduled for production in March 2009.
 URS Ausino, in San Francisco, California, manages facility construction.

 Caterpillar has manufactured in Brazil since 1960.
 In 2010 the company announced plans to further expand production of backhoe and small wheel loaders with a new factory.

 Caterpillar has been manufacturing machines, engines, and generator sets in India, as well.
 Caterpillar has three facilities in India, which are in Tamil Nadu (Thiruvallur and Hosur) and Maharastra (Aurangabad).

+In August 2025, Caterpillar expected up to $1.5B in tariff costs for 2025, while Deere has already cut profit forecasts as farm equipment sales slump and tariff pressures intensify.

 Acquisitions

 In addition to increasing sales of its core products, much of Caterpillar's growth has been through acquisitions, including:

 Divestitures

 Caterpillar occasionally divests assets that do not align with its core competencies.

 Business lines

 Through fiscal year 2010, Caterpillar divided its products, services, and technologies into three principal lines of business: machinery, engines, and financial products for sale to private and governmental entities.
-Starting in 2011, Caterpillar reports its financials using five business segments: construction industries, resource industries, power systems, financial products, and all other segments.
+As of 2022, Caterpillar reports its financials using four business segments: construction industries, resource industries, energy & transportation, and financial products.